Looking for some unusual things to do in Lisbon Portugal? Here’s my guide to ferreting out the secret spots and hidden gems in Lisbon.

 4. Museum of Decorative Arts

 This sweetbox is a house-museum that groans with blingy treasures.
-It displays the private decorative arts collection of Ricardo Ribeiro do Espírito Santo Silva, a nobleman and well known art collector from the 20th century.
+It displays the private decorative arts collection of Ricardo Ribeiro do Espírito Santo Silva.
+He was a nobleman and well known art collector from the 20th century.

 In 1953, Silva donated the palace and its contents to a private foundation.
 To this day, the foundation remains dedicated to the study and protection of decorative arts, with artisan workshops onsite.